vtepma/vtepma.github.io/README.md

 For comments or questions, please email moorelr@vt.edu

 TODO:
-- Update and release index and SOP contents pages
-- Note about assessing interferences
+- Lecture about assessing interferences
+- Lecture about unit conversions and composition worked examples
 - Note about WDS output files
 - Update CSS so the pages aren't as austere.
 Maybe add an image somewhere?

-- Update SOPs, store locally, and back up to cloud
-- The mapping SOP is particularly bad
+- Update incomplete links on index page
 - Make sure SOPs correspond to Assignments
 - More lab-based homework (e.g. "lab-ify" the homework for the Castaing approximation)
-- More lectures about working with elemental compositions
-- Lecture about interferences